 This poem came out of the September 2013 crowdfunding

 Creative Jam.
-It was inspired by prompts from elizabethconall
+It was inspired by a prompt from satinroseironthorns

 for the ladiesbingo

 fest.
 The poem has been sponsored by Anthony & Shirley Barrette."Algophism"